 There are lots of other regenerative practices which, if you’re interested, you can read more about on CGC’s website.
 The important thing to remember is that the benefits of regenerative farming are pretty awesome – enriching soils, increasing biodiversity, reversing the effects of global climate change by capturing atmospheric carbon through photosynthesis.

 Great, so mother nature is happy, but what about everyone else?

 CGC’s leather is one of the first to be Animal Welfare Approved (AWA) by A Greener World, because of their use of AWA-approved farms – a commitment to raising animals in a healthy, natural, humane way.
 There is 100% traceability when you buy leather from CGC, unlike other brands, where supply chains can be complex and questionable.

-CGC also employs local farmers who use regenerative practices, and pay them higher than industry standard, building their local economy.
+CGC also employs local farmers who use regenerative practices and pay them higher than industry standard, building their local economy.
 They use a gentler vegetable tanning process, which allows the imperfections of the leather to be celebrated.
-In my opinion, this shows an homage, gratitude and deep respect for the animal.
-Leather is a slow process, and I don’t take it’s substance lightly.
+In my opinion, this shows a homage, gratitude and deep respect for the animal.
+Leather is a slow process, and I don’t take its substance lightly.
 I think this type of finish helps me remember that.

 So – is it responsible?
 Conscious?
 I think yes.
 I hope this is the direction the leather industry takes – slow, thoughtful, caring.
 But we as consumers need to be that way too.